mjgs/mjgs.github.io/_posts/2022/2022-03-27-chicken-farming-programming-and-the-future-of-humanity.md

 ---
 Stuff You Should Know published an interesting episode all about the chicken farming industry.
 It’s a really great piece, I encourage you to go and listen to it.

-Stuff You Should Know - The truth between Cage-free and Free-range
+[The truth between Cage-free and Free-range](https://omny.fm/shows/stuff-you-should-know-1/the-truth-behind-cage-free-and-free-range) (Stuff You Should Know Podcast)

 I was appalled to learn about how horrendous the conditions are for those animals.
 It’s shocking to learn about some of the practices that we have developed while industrialising farming, that are normal in our societies.
 It’s good that people are reconsidering some of these norms.